Let’s talk IPS photography vs. digital sales …advantages, disadvantages and which makes the most sense for YOUR business!

 That’s a bunch of hogwash.

-IPS photographers typically have a lower session fee, choosing to earn their money through the sale of prints and products during the sales consultation.
+- IPS photographers may have a lower session fee, choosing to earn their money through the sale of prints and products during the sales consultation.

-IPS photographers are selling products.
+- IPS photographers focus on the tangible product, not the digital file.
+They are selling wall art and other products like specialty prints, canvas, metals, or an art album.
 They view their work as art, worthy of commanding a premium product.

 The advantages of IPS vs. digital Sales